cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   // Construct the client used to interact with CDAP DatasetClient datasetClient = new DatasetClient(clientConfig);

-  // Fetch the list of Datasets List<DatasetSpecification> datasets = datasetClient.list();
+  // Fetch the list of datasets List<DatasetSpecification> datasets = datasetClient.list();

-  // Create a Dataset
+  // Create a dataset
   datasetClient.create("someDataset", "someDatasetType");

-  // Truncate a Dataset
+  // Truncate a dataset
   datasetClient.truncate("someDataset");

-  // Delete a Dataset
+  // Delete a dataset
   datasetClient.delete("someDataset");